The Impact of Gait Pattern Personalization on the Perception of Rigid Robotic Guidance: A Pilot User Experience Evaluation: Introduction

-Building on this rationale, several methods for gait-pattern personalization have been developed in recent years, e.g.,~\cite{Carvalho2025,wang2021,challa2022}.
-For instance, mirroring methods have been proposed to replicate the walking pattern from the unaffected to the affected leg.
-While promising in the control of leg prostheses~\cite{Vallery2011, Wu2022}, in stroke patients, this method does not guarantee the presentation of normal patterns, as the unimpaired side might show compensatory movements~\cite{loraMillan2022}.
-Model-based methods, instead, generate gait patterns using mathematical~\cite{feng2008,kagawa2009} or biomechanical models~\cite{falisse2019,hu2022}, incorporating parameters like joint angles, muscle forces, and body dynamics.
-A major drawback of these approaches is their reliance on complex formulations and assumptions about body dynamics and muscle activation that may not fully capture the complexity of pathological human gait.
+\IEEEPARstart{E}{xoskeletons} capable of physically guiding human movement are increasingly found in different domains, from augmenting physical performance in sports~\cite{Tan_Collins_2025} to assisting~\cite{vassallo2020} and rehabilitating~\cite{Marchal-Crespo2022} individuals with sensorimotor impairments.
+A common strategy across these applications consists of prescribing predefined joint trajectories to guide the user’s limbs in the ``correct" kinematic pattern~\cite{de2023control, luo_trajectory_2022}.
+While the strength the robot enforces the desired motion can be modulated, e.g., by adjusting stiffness depending on the user's performance~\cite{agree}, a rigid guidance is still needed to prevent the risk of injuries, especially in those with a very low skill level on the task at hand~\cite{Basalp2021} and people with severe sensorimotor impairment~\cite{de2023control}, while motivating them to keep moving, despite their limitations~\cite{Reinkensmeyer2007}.
+This is particularly important for gait exoskeletons, as safety is paramount to maintain postural stability and prevent falls.
+In the context of gait exoskeletons, trajectory-based controllers commonly enforce predefined gait trajectories based on pre-recorded data (e.g.,~\cite{Yeung2017}), which rarely align perfectly with users' natural gait.
+In fact, human gait is inherently individual-specific \cite{kale2004} and shaped by factors such as age, gender, body measurements~\cite{ren2019}, as well as gait speed~\cite{hanlon2006}.
+This has motivated the recent development of several methods for gait‑pattern personalization~\cite{Carvalho2025,challa2022}.
+Model-based methods, for example, generate gait patterns using mathematical~\cite{kagawa2009} or biomechanical models~\cite{falisse2019,hu2022}, incorporating parameters like joint angles, muscle forces, and body dynamics.
+A major drawback of these approaches is their reliance on complex formulations and assumptions about body dynamics and muscle activation that may not fully capture the complexity of human gait.
 This limitation can be mitigated by learning-based methods, which derive gait patterns directly from data, allowing the representation of nonlinearities and inter-individual differences that are difficult---or even impossible---to encode analytically.
-This last class of approaches is becoming increasingly popular due to their proven effectiveness in predicting individualized gait patterns ~\cite{koopman2014,ren2019,zou2021}, at the cost of heavily depending on large, high-quality training datasets~\cite{geron2019}.
+This last class of approaches is becoming increasingly popular due to their proven effectiveness in predicting individualized gait patterns~\cite{ren2019,zou2021}, at the cost of heavily depending on large, high-quality training datasets~\cite{geron2019}.
+These considerations highlight the need for approaches integrating biomechanical interpretability, capturing how factors such as walking speed and morphology shape kinematics, with the ability to represent inter‑individual variability, without requiring the large datasets typically needed by complex learning‑based models.